Use the Model comparison report to compare how different attribution models impact the valuation of your marketing channels.In this article:

 - Interaction time: This reflects attributed credit for all ad events occurring in the specified time range.
 Note that conversions may happen after the specified time range.

 When your Attribution account is very new, many of the interactions on the conversion paths prior to account creation are not yet available.

 If during this initial time period, you compare models based on Interaction time, you may see large discrepancies between models.
 Models with a longer average time lag (such as Data-driven) would likely show fewer total conversions than models with a shorter average time lag (such as Last interaction).

 Empty rows (—)

 Empty rows represent the portion of credit that doesn't have a value for one or both of your chosen dimensions.
 These rows are shown by default to ensure that credit totals are the same across dimensions.
 You can hide empty rows when you want totals to reflect the portion of credit that is classifiable by the chosen dimension(s).
 For example, if you only want to see the credit that is exported to Google Ads, choose Google Ads campaign as the dimension and hide empty rows.

-Click the download icon (below the date picker) to download a CSV file that includes the data currently shown in the table.
+Click the download icon (6, above) to download a CSV file that includes the data currently shown in the table.

 Understand the data

 By default, the data table shows your data broken out by the Analytics default channel grouping dimension.
 Learn more about how Attribution defines channels.